 Honestly, if you’re able to find someone who makes you laugh, truly cares for you and is exceptionally nice, we’d say you’ve hit the jackpot.

 Meaning, you’re flirting with the wrong person.
 Perhaps the people you pick as partners are not right for you, and you fail to see it.
 Maybe the timing isn’t right, maybe they’re inherently not good for you, or they could simply not be into you and you have yourself a case of one-sided love.

-If you’re constantly picking the wrong person for you, it could very easily answer your burning questions along the lines of “What’s the reason why I am single?” or “Why am I still single at 30?”
+If you’re constantly picking the wrong person for yourself, it could very easily answer any burning question you have along the lines of, “What’s the reason why I am single?” or “Why am I still single at 30?”

 3. You compare new partners with people from your past

 While on dating apps, if you instantly start to compare things about complete strangers to that one ex you had, you may as well say goodbye to any hopes of trying to find a partner anytime soon.
 Being too critical, always comparing new people you come across to people from your past, will only end up giving you unreasonably high expectations.